 - The Premium 10GB Plan offers 10GB for $75 a month.

 Those are some low prices.
-If you’re anything like the 40% of Americans that don’t even have $400 to cover emergency expenses (see Dave Ramsey baby steps that work here), switching your internet to FreedomPop can get you that money in no time!
+If you’re anything like the 40% of Americans that don’t even have $400 to cover emergency expenses, switching your internet to FreedomPop can get you that money in no time!

 4. Google Fiber

-Next on our list of how to get internet without cable, your favorite search engine now provides internet service without cable!
+Next on our list of how to get internet with no cable, your favorite search engine now provides internet service without cable!

 Since the service is pretty new, it’s only available in select cities around the U.S. Currently, Google Fiber is available in most large cities, including Atlanta, Chicago, Miami, Seattle, San Francisco, and more.